stephenhky/PyShortTextCategorization/docs/faq.rst

 1. Can we use Tensorflow backend?

-Ans: Yes, users can use tensorflow backened instead of theano backend, as both as supported by Keras.
+Ans: Yes, users can use tensorflow backend instead of theano backend, as both as supported by Keras.
 Refer to `Keras Backend
 <https://keras.io/backend/>`_ for information about switching backends.